rubyreferences/rubyref/advanced/contributing.md

 For new features in CRuby, use the <a href='https://bugs.ruby-lang.org/projects/ruby-trunk/issues?set_filter=1&tr acker_id=2' class='remote' target='_blank'>'Feature' tracker</a> on
-ruby-trunk.
+ruby-master.
 For non-CRuby dependent features, features that would apply to alternate Ruby implementations such as JRuby and Rubinius, use the <a href='https://bugs.ruby-lang.org/projects/common-ruby' class='remote' target='_blank'>CommonRuby tracker</a>.